 May 4, 2010 and updated April 6, 2015 — Florida and Arizona have long been the favorite 2 states for retirement migration.
-A new study from Del Webb, however, finds that the Carolinas, North and South, have usurped FL and AZ’s traditional positions as the favorite retirement destination states.
-This new preference is so significant that Florida is no longer experiencing a net gain in retirees.
+A study from Del Webb, however, finds that the Carolinas, North and South, might have usurped FL and AZ’s traditional positions as the favorite retirement destination states.
 This article will concentrate on how and why North Carolina overcame Florida to become the number 1 retirement destination in some people’s eyes.
 In addition to trying to explain how this important shift has come about, we will also review some of the top places to retire in this diverse state.
 We encourage you to read all of the articles in our Dueling Retirement series (listed at the end of this article), including: Dueling Carolinas: NC vs. SC

 North Carolina’s Secret Sauce